OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 two taxonomies.

 The separation heuristic used here works as follows.
-We establish a "skeleton" taxonomy, containing about 25 higher taxa (Bacteria, Metazoa, etc.).
-Every source taxonomy is aligned - manually, if necessary - to the skeleton taxonomy.
+We establish a "skeleton" taxonomy, containing about 25 higher taxa (Bacteria, Fungi, Metazoa, etc.).
+Before the main alignment process starts, every source taxonomy is aligned - manually, if necessary - to the skeleton taxonomy.
 (Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are polysemies.)
 For any node/taxon A, the smallest skeleton taxon containing A is called its _division_.
 If taxa A and B with the same name N have divisions C and D, and C and D are disjoint in the skeleton, then A and B are taken to be distinct.

-There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's nearest division (say, D) or vice versa.
-A and B are therefore not separated.
-It is not clear what to do in these cases.
-In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the union (in both Eukaryota and Metazoa).
-In OTT 2.9, [?? figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
-Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].
-[need example going the other way.]
+The heuristic does not apply if C is an ancestor of D (or vice versa); see below.

 [JAR in response to NMF: The skeleton is not just the top of the tree; it omits many intermediate layers (ranks) and only